-\begin{definition}[Backdoor Criterion] A set of variables $\cB$ satisfies backdoor criterion \cite{pearl2016causal} for tuple $(X, Y)$ in DAG $\cG$ if no node in $\cB$ is a descendant of $X$ and $\cB$ blocks all paths between $X$ (cause) and $Y$ (outcome) which contains an arrow into $X$. \end{definition} \begin{definition}[Block a Path] We say that the node $Z$ blocks a path $P$ if the path $P$ includes a \textit{chain} $L \to Z \to R$, or a \textit{folk} $L \gets Z \to R$ where $L$ and $R$ are the nodes in the path $P$. \end{definition}
+\begin{definition}[Backdoor Criterion] A set of variables $\calB$ satisfies backdoor criterion \cite{pearl2016causal} for tuple $(X, Y)$ in DAG $\calG$ if no node in $\calB$ is a descendant of $X$ and $\calB$ blocks all paths between $X$ (cause) and $Y$ (outcome) which contains an arrow into $X$. \end{definition}

 If unmeasured confounders exist, then the Backdoor criterion tells us which variable to adjust concerning tuple $(X, Y)$.
-Then, the idea of Backdoor DCM is that for each node $X_i$ in SCM, instead of having the parents $X_{Pa_i}$ and corresponding exogenous nodes $Z_i$ as the input of the decoder of the diffusion model, we include the nodes which meet the backdoor criterion $X_{\cB_i}$ and the corresponding exogenous nodes $Z_i$ and also include the intervened node $X_j$ if it is the child of the intervened node ($X_j \in X_{Pa_i}$).
+Then, the idea of Backdoor DCM is that for each node $X_i$ in SCM, instead of having the parents $X_{Pa_i}$ and corresponding exogenous nodes $Z_i$ as the input of the decoder of the diffusion model, we include the nodes which meet the backdoor criterion $X_{\calB_i}$ and the corresponding exogenous nodes $Z_i$ and also include the intervened node $X_j$ if it is the child of the intervened node ($X_j \in X_{Pa_i}$).
 Furthermore, we change the training process accordingly.
 As the parent nodes of the outcome node always satisfy the backdoor criterion under Assumption \ref{ass_causal_sufficiency} \cite{pearl2016causal}, including the nodes that meet the backdoor criterion instead of the parent nodes in the decoder of BDCM is the generalized algorithm of DCM.
 Algorithms \ref{algo_BDCM_train} and \ref{algo_BDCM_sample} show the training and sampling process of BDCM.
 Then, we have the following conjecture.

 \begin{conjecture}[Applicability of BDCM] Suppose sets of nodes satisfy the backdoor criterion for the intervened node and other nodes.
 In that case, we can generalize DCM to BDCM to sample from the target distribution even if Assumption \ref{ass_causal_sufficiency} is violated. \end{conjecture}